pallisaatvik/pallisaatvik/README.md

-@pallisaatvik - I'm Saatvik Palli
+- My name is Saatvik Palli
-MSU 2026
+- MSU 2026
-pallisaatvik@gmail.com
+- pallisaatvik@gmail.com

 <!---
 pallisaatvik/pallisaatvik is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.